 Even where Uber continues to operate, it is often hardly more competitive than traditional taxis.
 This is because its signature UberPOP service (which relies on drivers without professional licenses) has been banned as far and wide as Germany, France, Spain, and Belgium.
 These areas are now served only by UberBlack, which uses commercially licensed drivers and, therefore, cannot offer the same low rates.

 Airbnb’s operations in Europe have also been curtailed due to new regulations.
 This has been most severe in Germany, where some major cities have imposed a blanket ban on unlicensed rentals as of May 1st, 2016.
 In Berlin, offenders risk a €100,000 fine if they offer their apartment as a vacation rental, without having obtained the necessary paperwork.
-Other cities have reacted by imposing an occupancy cap and limiting the number of days per year an apartment can be rented out.
+Other cities have reacted by imposing an occupancy cap and limiting the number of days per year that an apartment can be rented out.

 The ‘sharing’ vs. the ‘collaborative’ economy

-Sharing platforms have upended many markets they compete in.
+Sharing platforms have upended many of markets they compete in.
 Their disruptiveness is plain to see, given the recent scramble by governments and courts to regulate them.
-Many sharing platforms were never intended to disrupt anything – or even to turn a profit.
+However, many sharing platforms were never intended to disrupt anything – or even to turn a profit.
 The term ‘sharing economy’ is, therefore, something of a misnomer.
 If a transaction is taking place and people are making money, then it’s not sharing in the classic sense.
 The Commission’s preferred term ‘collaborative’ seems far more appropriate in this case.

 (Cover photo courtesy of George Alexander Ishida Newman. © 2016.
 Some rights reserved.)